Addons are a great way of selling additional products/services to your customers and boost your sales revenue. Chargebee helps you do just that.

 The Chargebee API uses the unique addon id and not the Addon name to identify the addons that are on your website.
 An addon Id is the unique identifier of the addon and when a subscription is created or updated via the API from your app/website, the "Id" should be used to refer to the addon.

 The invoice name field is used to define the name of the addon as it would appear to customers.
-This name is used for the addon in invoices, hosted checkout pages and the customer portal.
+This name is used for the addon in invoices, hosted checkout pages and the customer portal and quotes.

 So, the invoice name for an addon should be that which you intend the customer to associate with the addon.